Fordham Rams: Football

 Fordham was invited to play in the 1942 Rose Bowl, but declined the invitation because it had previously accepted a berth in the 1942 Sugar Bowl.
 The Rams, who defeated the University of Missouri by a 2–0 score, were the 1942 Sugar Bowl champions.
 The Rams also played in the 1941 Cotton Bowl Classic but lost 13–12 to Texas A&M. At least one source lists Fordham as the 1929 National Football Champions.

 Since 2002, Fordham has played Columbia University for The Liberty Cup.
 The trophy was dedicated after the attacks of September 11, 2001, forced the postponement of the first annual meeting between New York City's two Division I football programs.
 In 2009 the university announced that it will be offering scholarships for football for the first time since 1954.
 This makes the Rams ineligible to compete for the Patriot League championship, but simultaneously allows them to schedule games with Football Bowl Subdivision teams such as the Army Black Knights and the Navy Midshipmen (which are members of the Patriot League outside football), both immediately scheduled.
 In addition, the Rams are still eligible for an at-large bid for the Championship Subdivision play-offs.
 In 2013, the Rams had a record year in going 12-2 with wins over FBS Temple and ranked Villanova and Lehigh teams and went to the second round of the FCS playoffs.

+Fordham University's 2023 Football team had an overall record of 6-5 with a 2-4 record in the Patriot League.
+Their biggest win of the season came against Lehigh University with a score of 38-35 on October 7, 2023.
+Kicker Brandon Peskin kicked the 44-yard game-winning field goal with one second left on the clock.
+During the pregame on October 7, 2023, during Fordham University's homecoming football game, the school announced renaming the Jack Coffey Field to The Joe Moglia Stadium in honor of Fordham Alum Joe Moglia.